amplication/docs/docs/how-to/platform-console.md

 1. In the Platform Console dashboard, navigate to the "Private Plugins" section.
 2. Click on "Create Private Repository".
-3. Follow the creation wizard to define your plugin's functionality.
+3. Connect to your plugin repository and add your existing private plugins to the project.

 ## Platform Changes Sidebar